 Dedicated Faculty and Staff

-The application deadline for all admission is January 15th.
+The application deadline for all admissions is January 15th.
 All materials need to be submitted and received by January 15th for full consideration.

 Graduate students enrolled at Whitewater can seek financial assistance in the form of assistantships, employment, grants, and loans.